 To unregister with epmd, simply close the returned descriptor.
-See also erl_unpublish().

 On success, the functions return a descriptor connecting the calling process to epmd.
 On failure, they return -1 and set erl_errno to:

 I/O error

 Additionally, errno values from socket(2) and connect(2) system calls may be propagated into erl_errno.